-•What is satisfactory performance?
-More than 50% for the semester assignment, according to the marking rubric. •What is the consequence of If the student fails to obtain the minimum of 50% in the semester assignment during the semester, he or she will be unsatisfactory performance? granted another chance to redo/resubmit the assignment, but he/she can then only obtain a maximum of 50%.
-If the student does not obtain 50%, then the student has to repeat the subject.
-Graduate Attribute 3: Engineering Design Learning outcome: Perform procedu ural design of components, systems, works, products or processes to meet requirements, normally within applicable standards, codes of practice and legis slation. •Where is outcome assessed?
-This Graduate attribute is assessed in the module Facility Layout and Material Handling 2 (EBFLA2A) in a documented report on assigned tasks on engineering design and tests. •How is this outcome assessed?
+What is satisfactory More than 50% for the semester assignment, according to the marking rubric. performance?
+What is the consequence of If the student fails to obtain the minimum of 50% in the semester assignment during the semester, he or she will be unsatisfactory performance? granted another chance to redo/resubmit the assignment, but he/she can then only obtain a maximum of 50%.
+If the student does not obtain 50%, then the student must repeat the subject.
+Graduate Attribute 3: Engineering Design Learning outcome: Perform procedu aral design of components, systems, works, products, or processes to meet requirements, normally within applicable standards, codes of practic ce and legislation. •Where is outcome assessed?
+This Graduate attribute is assessed in the module Organizational Effectiveness 2.2 (EBOGY2A) in a 0 documented report on assigned tasks on engineering design and tests. •How is this outcome assessed?
 If the student fails to obtain the minimum of 50% in the semester assignment during the semester, he or she will be granted another chance to redo/resubmit the assignment, but he/she can then only obtain a maximum of 50%.
-If the student does not obtain 50%, then the student has to repeat the subject.
-What is satisfactory The student should demonstrate the ability to engineering design procedures (the right sequences of steps) needed performance? in the design of components, systems, works, products or processes to meet requirements, normally within applicable standards, codes of practice and legislation.
+If the student does not obtain 50%, then the student must repeat the subject.
+What is satisfactory The student should demonstrate the ability to engineering design procedures (the right sequences of steps) needed performance? in the design of components, systems, works, products, or processes to meet requirements, normally within applicable standards, codes of practice and legislation.
 The design may have the following characteristics-: • The design problem may be well formulated to satisfy user needs, applicable standards, codes of practice and legislation.
-The design process is planned and managed to focus on important issues and recognises and deals with constraints. • Knowledge, information, and resources may be acquired and evaluated in order to apply appropriate principles and design tools to provide a workable solution. • Design tasks may be performed that includes analysis and optimisation of the product, or system or process, subject to relevant premises, assumptions, and constraints. • Alternatives may be evaluated for implementation, and a preferred solution is selected based on techno-economic analysis and judgement.
+The design process is planned and managed to focus on important issues and recognises and deals with constraints. • Knowledge, information, and resources may be acquired and evaluated to apply appropriate principles and design tools to provide a workable solution.
+Design tasks may be performed that includes analysis and optimisation of the product, or system or process, subject to relevant premises, assumptions, and constraints.
+Alternatives may be evaluated for implementation, and a preferred solution is selected based on techno- economic analysis and judgement.
 The design logic and relevant information are communicated in a technical report. • Procedures may be applied to evaluate the selected design and assessed in terms of the impact and benefits.
 Students should achieve above average when this graduate attribute is assessed.